U.S. Charges Alleged Chinese Government Spy With Stealing U.S. Trade Secrets

 His job, prosecutors say, was to obtain technical information and trade secrets from foreign aviation and aerospace companies.

-General Electric's jet engine subsidiary, GE Aviation, is headquartered in the suburbs north of Cincinnati.

-Starting in 2013, court papers say, Xu targeted experts and engineers at American and foreign aviation and aerospace companies, including GE Aviation.
-Posing as a technology association official, Xu invited an expert to travel to China to give a presentation — a trip paid for by Xu.
+Starting in 2013, court papers say, Xu targeted experts and engineers at American and foreign aviation and aerospace companies, including General Electric's Cincinnati-based jet engine subsidiary, GE Aviation.

+Posing as a technology association official, Xu invited a GE Aviation employee to travel to China to give a presentation — a trip paid for by Xu.

+Xu remained in contact with the employee, and in February requested that the employee send specific proprietary information as well as a list of technical topics regarding composite materials in engine fan blades developed by GE Aviation, according to court papers.

+Xu proposed meeting the employee during a trip to Europe.
+He was then arrested by Belgian authorities, acting at the behest of the U.S., in April.

-The Justice Department also has charged individuals allegedly working on behalf of the Chinese government with trying to steal everything from wind turbine technology to engineered rice and corn.
+This is the latest in a long line of DOJ prosecutions against individuals allegedly working on behalf of the Chinese government.
+Some of those defendants were charged with trying to steal everything from wind turbine technology to engineered rice and corn, which provides a sense of the breadth of what U.S. officials say Beijing is looking to acquire.

 In addition to using cyberattacks to steal industrial secrets, China continues to use good, old-fashioned espionage and theft to get to the technology it wants, U.S. officials say.